michaelsteven/terraform-openshift4-azure/README.md

 # OpenShift 4 UPI on Azure Cloud

 ### *It is the primary intent of this branch to cover the scenario where the cluster will be fully provisioned using terraform during install time.
-It is a UPI implementation where cluster self-management capabilites are removed*
+It is a UPI implementation without cluster infrastructure management capabilites*

 This [terraform](terraform.io) implementation will deploy OpenShift 4.x into an Azure VNET, with two subnets for controlplane and worker nodes.
 Traffic to the master nodes is handled via a pair of loadbalancers, one for internal traffic and another for external API traffic.
 Application loadbalancing is handled by a third loadbalancer that talks to the router pods on the infra nodes.
 Worker, Infra and Master nodes are deployed across 3 Availability Zones.